cskyan/PertiNet/README.md

 Ontology (GO) representations.
 Modality tokens interact through self-attention before sample-specific softmax weighting.
 The repository contains the model implementation, executable smoke examples, the full residue-level Dset workflow and the RBP400 case-study scripts described in the manuscript.
-The processed benchmark resources, RBP400 candidate-protein resource, pair-excluded RBP400-Expanded development data and machine-readable case-study outputs will be provided with the versioned project release and archived at Zenodo (https://doi.org/10.5281/zenodo.21320101).

 ## Environment

 Create the supplied Conda environment from the repository root: